 For instance, if the local person who dealt with an issue didn’t report the problem up the channels, it might not get collected with other problems that could be solved through similar methods.
 Or, say the person did report the problem, but the diagnosis might have been different from a similar problem another team was experiencing.
 So, the two incidents do not get connected.
 As a result, both teams would remain ignorant of each other's findings, and the full scope of the problem appears smaller than it actually is.

-The organization may not give the issue sufficient levels of attention as they would when they uncover a defective piece of manufacturing equipment or an ineffective supplier.
+The organization may not give the issue sufficient attention, as they would when they uncover a defective piece of manufacturing equipment or an ineffective supplier.
 These scenarios expose an obvious connection between the equipment or service and the result.

-But when it comes to adhesion issues, replacing equipment might be an unnecessary expense if the true root cause isn’t understood and investigated.
+However, when it comes to adhesion issues, replacing equipment might be unnecessary if the true root cause isn’t understood and investigated.

 So, if the problem isn't understood and the scope is underestimated, it’s easy to see how organizations get caught in a patch instead of a fixed loop that never actually solves the core problem.